Webflow is a “no-code” web platform.

 This feature was released in early days of Webflow, when the design team was just 2 people.
 In addition to product design work, I’ve also built a Flexbox learning game in Webflow and an educational marketing website for feature release.

-Flexbox remains one of the most used layout tools in Webflow.
-Since the initial release in 2016, I've worked on several updates that improve and streamline the interface.
+Flexbox remains one of the most useful additions to Webflow Designer.
+Since the initial release in 2016, I’ve worked on several updates that improve and streamline the interface.